BIBM 701: Doctor of Ministry Orientation (0)

 BIBM 740: Immersion in Culture, Context, and Community (3)

-BIBM 740: Leading Change in Christian Organizations (3)
+BIBM 740: Leading Change in Churches and Religious Organizations (3)

 BIBM 740: Living in the Tradition (3)

 BIBM 740: Practical Theology for Ministerial Leadership (3)